da-bao-jian/hard-hat-container/README.md

 ## Hardhat smart contract testing/deployment setup dockerized ##

-To test/deploy in a docker container, git clone the repo and step inside of the root directory
+To test/deploy smart contract in a docker container, git clone the repo and step inside of the root directory

 To Build:
 ```